Online, affirming therapy for the LGBTQ+ community in Washintgon and Oregon

 Dolly Parton

-Are you tired of not being yourself?
+Are you tired of masking all the time?
+Hiding from everyone and also from yourself?
 Constantly worried about what others will say or how they might react if they find out who you really are?
-Tired of seeing others living authentically and feeling envious of how they dress, how they act, who they’re friends with, who they kiss… Tired of always making that effort to stay small, stay hidden, biting your tongue so they don’t know?
+Tired of seeing others living their best life and feeling envious of how they dress, how they act, who they’re friends with, who they kiss… Tired of always making that effort to stay small, stay hidden, biting your tongue so they don’t know?
 So they don’t notice that you’re … different that way?
 You don’t have to do that anymore, it’s ok.

 You’re safe now.